Welcome to a

 Why this is different to what you already have.

-on promotion, etc, without having to set up and staff your own office here.
+without having to set up and staff your own office here.
+Also we will not be

 but other than that there is no reason why you should not have final say in